burus86/template-php/README.md

 ### Configure environment variables

-Rename filename `.env.dist` as `.env` and edit parameters.
+Copy filename `.env.dist` as `.env` and edit parameters for test environment.

-Open filename `.env.test` and edit parameters.
+Copy filename `.env.dist` as `.env.test` and edit parameters for test environment.

 ### Run project